 Based on GPS collar data, adult feral swine have home range sizes between 3–8 miles in diameter in Ohio.
 These large home ranges make eradication efforts complex, thus involving extensive collaboration.
 The elimination of feral swine in Ohio can only be achieved with the cooperation from wildlife managers, agricultural producers, landowners, and sportsmen and women.

 Feral Swine Hunting

-Although hunting usually has little effect on feral swine populations, Ohio’s hunters are encouraged to harvest any feral swine they encounter in the wild to limit the spread of swine populations.
-Feral swine are primarily nocturnal, spending their days resting in dense vegetation or wallowing in mud holes.
-These nuisance animals may be legally harvested year-round by hunters with a valid Ohio hunting license or by landowners on their own property.
-During the deer gun and the statewide muzzleloader seasons, a valid Ohio deer permit is also required and hunters should use only firearms legal for the season.
+Hunting usually has little effect on reducing feral swine populations, however Ohio sportsmen are encouraged to report any feral swine they encounter to limit the expansion of swine populations.
+Feral swine are primarily nocturnal, spending their days resting in dense vegetation or wallowing in mud holes, and their nights foraging.
+These nuisance animals may be legally harvested year-round by anyone with a valid Ohio hunting license or by landowners on their own property.
+During the deer gun and statewide muzzleloader seasons, a valid Ohio deer permit is required to harvest feral swine and sportsman should use only firearms legal for the season.

 Feral swine, as with any wild game, can be consumed.
 However, because of potential diseases and parasites it is recommended to use proper field dressing techniques and thoroughly cook the meat to 165°F to kill pathogens and parasites.

 For more information or to request assistance please contact USDA/APHIS Wildlife Services at 1-866-4USDA-WS.